 Geologic carbon Sequestration or storage means injecting CO2 at depths greater than ~1 km into porous sedimentary formations.
 The oil and gas industry injects CO2 to enhance oil recovery, using the same technology(CO2-EOR).
 With industrial experience with CO2-EOR and the disposal of CO2-rich acid gas streams, natural gas storage allows some confidence in estimating the cost of geologic storage.
 It also suggests that the risks may be manageable.

 Suitable formations found in deep sedimentary basins.
-A low-permeability cap rock confines the less dense CO2 flowing upwards.
+A low permeability cap rock confines the less dense CO2 flowing upwards.
 The flow makes any breach in the confining layer a possible pathway for upward escape and drives horizontal movement, making the real extent of the CO2 plume much larger.
 The CO2 will dissolve into pore fluids, eliminating buoyant forces that drive upward motion.
 This movement slows down the pace CO2 moved out of the formation.
 Geochemical processes might immobilize CO2 in the long run.

 Ocean Carbon Sequestration